quixio/quix-samples/csharp/advanced/Bridge.Codemasters/README.md

 **It is intended to be run on a pc on your local network and not deployed within Quix**

+After saving the sample to your workspace please download or clone the code locally to run.

 ## Requirements / Prerequisites
  - Codemasters F1 2019 on PC or Console